 Most grocery stores carry them and you can certainly get them on Amazon!
 I found them at Safeway/Albertsons, Sprouts, and Whole Foods.
 Surprisingly, they were the cheapest at Whole Foods!
 Look for them in the refrigerated section near the tofu.
 Some brands are shelf-stable in the Asian foods section.

 There’s no fish in shirataki noodles.
-Raw konjac flour has a slight fishy odor, and it leaches into the liquid the noodles come packaged in.
-Once drained, the noodles have no flavor or odor.
+Raw konjac flour has a slightly fishy odor and leaches into the liquid the noodles come packaged in.
+Once drained and rinsed, the noodles have no flavor or odor.

-You’ll probably have gas, bloating, and some GI distress, because of the fiber in these noodles.
+Because of the fiber in these noodles, you’ll probably have gas, bloating, and some GI distress.
 Don’t overdo them!

 Have you ever tried shirataki noodles?
 What’s your opinion of them?